How To Start A Nonprofit In Washington DC

 The form already includes a statement to the effect that your nonprofit “is incorporated as a nonprofit corporation under DC Code Title 29 Chapter 4,” which basically means that your nonprofit’s purpose and activities satisfies the terms of the law in the District of Columbia.
 No action is required on this section of the form.
 If you prepare your own articles of incorporation, however, be sure to include this article word-for-word.

 Your registered agent is just the person or business you appointed to receive services of process on behalf of your nonprofit.
-You must list a Washington, D.C., street address as your agent’s registered office.
-When you hire Northwest, our name and Washington, D.C., street address go here.
+You must list a DC street address as your agent’s registered office.
+When you hire Northwest, our name and Washington DC, street address go here.

 The District of Columbia’s form provides space (though not much) for additional, optional provisions, and you can also add attachments as needed.
 If your nonprofit intends to seek 501(c)(3) tax-exempt status from the IRS, make sure to include the specific tax-exempt language required by the IRS.